mikeoverbay/TankExporter/README.md

 #### This is an ongoing project by me..
 Coffee_

+## Version 77:
+Fixed how TE deals with tanks that contain the _Skins folder.
+Added JLDragon's Texture Save Format information to the help HTML pages.

 ## Version 76:
 This fixes an issue with tanks that contain "_skin" sub folders.